limbenkep/introduction-to-web/README.md

 using html for the structure of the application, CSS for styling and javascript for functionality.

 ### Procedures
+This project was carried out according to specifications decribed in the document projektbeskrivning in Moodle.
 For this project, the structure of the page is defined in the index.html, styles a implemented in style.css stored in directory css and functionality is implemented in the main.js stored in directory js.
-The texts for the games are stored in a json file texts.json, img, audio and font contain images, audio and fonts used for this project.
+The texts used in this program are stored in the json file texts.json.
+The folders img, audio and font contain images, audio and fonts respectively used for this project.
+All the above mentioned directories and files must be taken along to be able to reproduce this program.
-In my index.html, i design the page composed of three parts; the header, the main and the footer.
-The header compose of a logo picture and a label,and is styled with a continous animation that repeatedly change background color from pink to yellow and fontsize from small to large.
-Main compose of settings block styled to position top left of main and made of 3 checkboxes to ignore case, languages swedish and english.
-At the top right is a droplist with all text user can choose from.
-Next in main is a display of the selected text from the list and compose of 3 parts; the title aligned center, the author followed by number of words and characters in brackets and aligned center, and the text content aligned left.
-Below the text content is an inputbox where user will enter character containing the defaualt text "Type here".
-Below the input box is a controll button to start and stop game.
-At the button of main is the statistics block that display gross WPM, Net WPM, accuracy snd errors.The footer has grey background color for distiction.
-A background image is added to the html element which covers the whole screen when rendered and a second background image was used which cover just the webpage. in javascript functions are written to give the following functionalities.
-Upon loading the page, the texts are read from the json file and stored in two arrays depending on the language. when loaded the default is that swedish is checked, the swedish texts list is loaded and first text of the swedish texts array is selected in choose text droplist and the text content displayed with the first leter highlighted, the typing input box is disabled, and the start button is displayed and statistics are set to zero.
-The user can click start to proceed with the default or choose to another text from the droplist Choose text.
-The user can also change the language by checking the box of one language and implementation is such that a click on one checkbox checks that box and unchecks the other such that one and only one language is checked at all times and the droplist is updated with the corresponding text with the first on the list displayed by default. changing language or text in the middle of a game resets the game including statistics but the user can choose to ignore case or not at any point in the course of the game by checking or unchecking the box with a click without restarting the game.
- When the start button is clicked, the typing input box is enabled and the user can start typing, the start time and the start button is switched to a stop button.
-When each letter entered the statistics are recalculated and entered character is compared with the expected character in the displayed text.
-If the character is correct it's color changes to white but uf incorrect its color changes to red and a pop sound is produced.
-The highlight then moves to the next letter to be typed.
-When the last letter is typed the game ends and the input box is disabled displaying text game over and start button displayed.
-If the stop button is clicked in the middle of a game and started again the restarts from the beginning. stop or end of game keeps statisitics displayed and the when start button is clicked the statistics are cleared.
+This program has been tested on four browsers and seen to work well on Google Chrome Version 83.0.4103.61 (64-bit), firefox 76.0.1 (64-bitars) and Microsoft edge but does not work on windows explorer version 11.836.18362.0.

+If the page loads correctly, the page should look as follows.
+The page should show a clearly distinct header, main and footer.
+The header should have a logo picture and a label,and styled with a continous animation.
+In Main at top left 3 checkboxes ignore case, swedish and english should be displayed with swedish checked by default.
+A droplist 'Choose text' should be displayed on the top right of main containing a list of swedish text with the first on the list selected by default.
+This list should be updated if user checks the english box with a list of english text and vice versa.
+The content of selected text should be displayed below the setting and text list and if a new text is updated the text context should be updated too.
+A highlighter showing the next character to be typed should be positioned at the first letter of the displayed text and should move as typing progress.
+Below the text should be an input box where the user can type and should be enabled only when the start button below the box is clicked.
+The start button should switch to a stop button when the typing is in progress and back to start when the typing is stopped.
+The statistics of the typing should be displayed at the button of the main area comprising of the gross WPM, Net WPM, accuracy and errors which are set to zero at the beginning of each typing session and updates after each character is typed.
+As the typing proceed, when an incorrect characters is typed the color of the character on the text should turn red and a pop sound produced, while correctly typed characters should turn white.
+Whenever space is entered, the input box should be cleared.
+When  The footer should contain a copyright message and a contact me link.

+  To create distinction in the page, i used a grey background color for the footer and animation in the header that continuously changes background color from pink to yellow and font size from small to large.
+Web fonts were also used for the header and the footer.
+One challenge was how to switch english and swedish text.
+To solve this problem, I stored the text in a json file and as two array one for swedish text and one for swedish text which takes off the task of looping the whole list to get text with same languauge.
+At load time, the data in the json file is read using XMLTttpRequested and the JSON objects from the different arrays are converted to javascript objects stored in two arrays for the two langauges and these arrays serve as the source of the texts for the rest of the program.
-  I encountered problems with getting the text arrays at load time and loading default droplist and default text to be displayed from the array.
-So I have a default list in html same as the swedish list and a Text object stored in the main.js same as the first text of the swedish array, which are loaded at load time.
+  However I had problems loading the default droplist and text from these arrays at loadtime.
+To solve this problem, I included a copy of the swedish list in the html file and had a copy of the default text object stored in javascript that is loaded at load time.
+  To ensure a smooth flow, I made it possible for the user to proceed with typing using the default text by clicking the start button, or choose another text from the droplist.
+Also I implemented the language check boxes such that checking one box unchecks the other and swedish is checked by default at loadtime such that one and only language is selected at all times to ensure that there is always a list to choose from and a text displayed to keep the flow of the page.
+Changing language or text in the middle of a typing retarts typing and resets statistics, but ignore casing can be checked and unchecked at any point in the course of the typing since it is controlled for each character typed.
+  When the last character is typed, the typing is ended with a message "Game over" printed in the input box, the input box disabled and the stop buttom switched to start button ready for the next game, But the statistics a kept displayed until the start button is clicked which always clears statistics, or if the text is changed.
+The statistics were computed using the formula provided in the project description.
+To implement the highlighter that shows what character is next, each character in the text was enclosed in a span element and a yellow background color was applied to the span element of the character to be highlighted.

 ### Discussion
+In this project, I have done all the implementations for the B grade and present a working program that measures the typing speed and accuracy of the user.
+I think the project description was very elaborate and provided useful tips that helped alot in the implementation of this project.
+In the course of this project I have learnt how to add store data in a json file, how to read a json file through a server and how to convert json object to javasript objects.
+I also learnt how to use @font face to incorporate non generic font types and @keyframes animate to add animation.
+I also learnt how to link multiple functions in js to produce the dependencies in the different parts of a program.
+I also appreciate the feedback in the forum during the course of the project.
+The project was an appropriate evaluation for this course.